The Dresden Files Roleplaying Game: History and reception

 Jim Butcher, author of The Dresden Files, was an old friend of some of the founders of Evil Hat Productions, and when his agent, Jennifer Jackson, started receiving queries about role-playing game rights to the series, Butcher contacted Evil Hat to create and publish an RPG based on the Dresden Files.
 Evil Hat brought in Genevieve Cogman to research the six Dresden Files books that had been written by that time in 2004, as well as the ten more that were written by the time Evil Hat put a cap on the game several years later as to what material it would cover.
+Leonard Balsera became the Lead System Developer on The Dresden Files Roleplaying Game while Chad Underkoffler took on the role of lead setting developer.
 They also announced in 2006 that they had needed to discard the alpha version of The Dresden Files Roleplaying Game and go right back to the drawing board, and that Spirit of the Century would use the first version of the engine they'd created for The Dresden Files RPG.

 Evil Hat Productions acquired the Dresden Files license in December 2004 and originally intended to launch the game in Summer 2006.
 Evil Hat started recruiting playtesters for The Dresden Files in late 2007, starting external play-testing in January 2008 and playtesting continued through 2008 and 2009.
 The game was opened for preorders in April 2010 and released in June, to coincide with Origins 2010.
 Evil Hat later released lighter version of the Dresden Files RPG called Dresden Files Accelerated in 2017.

 Reception was extremely positive with The Dresden Files winning numerous awards.
 RPGamer awarded Dresden Files 5/5 in the review: "This a game where every mechanic, every example and the humour oozes of the Dresden Files setting, and even if you aren't a fan, it still delivers a well put together urban fantasy game or an awesome magic system you can hack into your current FATE game.
 I have no complaints, no constructive criticism, not one ill word for this book.
 This is my game of the year".
 The Penny Arcade Report made special note of how the character generation system gave everyone a history together.